localstack/docs/content/en/user-guide/integrations/spring-cloud-function/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-## Testing, Debugging and Hot Code Reloading
+## Testing, Debugging and Hot Reloading

-Please read our [Lambda Tools](/content/en/tools/lambda-tools/_index.md) documentation to learn more about testing, debugging and hot code reloading for JVM Lambda functions.
+Please read our [Lambda Tools](/content/en/tools/lambda-tools/_index.md) documentation to learn more about testing, debugging, and hot reloading for JVM Lambda functions.

 ## Useful Links